EssamWisam/EssamWisam/README.md

 <img src="/Assets/GG.svg" height="80">

   </div>
   <p align='justify'> I'm currently a computer engineering junior studying at Cairo University.
-I love being productive, I'm enamoured by science, I'm fond of spreading knowledge and collaborating with friends (whether in academics or projects).
-Part of my love to productivity is conveyed in devoting time to gain more experience in different things.
-Although I appreciate about all subjects that come under the umbrella of computer science, I'm notably partial to machine learning, which is perhaps a consequence of my former love to math.
-I recently got distracted by Javascript and all the sorcery it provides and I'm thus considering either Vue or React to press on with, I believe that being well-versed in web development has its own advantages compared to learning many other things. </p>
+I love being productive, I'm enamored by science and I'm fond of spreading knowledge and collaborating with my friends.
+Part of my love to productivity is conveyed in devoting time to gain more experience in different areas of engineering.
+Although I appreciate about all subjects that come under the umbrella of computer science, I'm notably partial to machine learningmachine learning, which is perhaps a consequence of my former love to math.
+I recently got distracted by Javascript and all the sorcery it provides, I believe that being well-versed in web development has its own advantages compared to learning many other things. </p>

  [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=EssamWisam)](https://github.com/anuraghazra/github-readme-stats)